BjoernKW/ZenQuery/README.md

 * Entirely hosted on-premises.
 Your data stays with you all the time!
 * Conveniently edit your SQL queries and preview your data.
 * Version control for SQL queries.
-* Snaptshots
+* Snapshots (i.e. materialized views if supported by RDBMS)
 * Transitive Navigation
 * Variable Interpolation
-* Limit query results
+* Limit and filter query results

 ## Support